dwittenberg2008/epoxy-resin-wood/docs/index.md

-New site for notes
+New site for notes that I've been making while learning about epoxy/resin wood tables and creating my own desk

-# Picking out woord
+# Picking out wood

 # Picking out epoxy